 If you are seeking practitioners who practice integrative health & medicine, connecting with our community members through our Find-A-Provider Directory is a good place to start, as it includes our AIHM interprofessional practitioner community and active physician Diplomates of the American Board of Integrative Holistic Medicine (AIHM).

-If you are a supporter and advocate for this movement, but not a health & medicine practitioner, please consider becoming a Professional Affiliate member.
+If you are a supporter and advocate of this movement, but not a health & medicine practitioner, please consider becoming a Professional Affiliate member.
 You will part of a like-minded integrative community, expand your professional network, and learn new ways to think about and apply holism.

 Explore through AIHM E-Learning

 AIHM courses are designed to deepen your understanding about the science, art, and healing power of Integrative Health and Medicine.
 Our content is relevant to seasoned integrative practitioners, newcomers to the field, and anyone seeking to improve their health.